 Jambangan Bali Cooking Class

-We loved this cooking class because it’s set in a local home and uses various local ingredients.
+We loved this cooking class because it’s set in a local home and uses a huge variety of local ingredients.

-Their chefs are all English speakers and excellent teachers, so you might need help to follow along at this excellent local school.
+Their chefs are all English speakers and excellent teachers, so don’t think that you might not be able to follow along at this excellent local school.

 Where Is It?
 Jln Kelabang Moding No.713, Tegallalang, Kecamatan Ubud, Kabupaten Gianyar, Bali 80571, Indonesia